-Email.
+Email

 All students receive a Southwest Tech email when they sign up for their MySWTC account.
 All students are responsible for checking their Southwest Tech student accounts for important correspondence from the College.
 Southwest Tech's e-mail system is the College's main form of communication with students and staff.
-MySWTC.
-All enrolled students are automatically issued a MySWTC account.
-Students can find information about financial aid, book lists, and class registration.